coqui-ai/TTS/docs/source/formatting_your_dataset.md

 It is also important to use a lossless audio file format to prevent compression artifacts.
 We recommend using `wav` file format.

 Let's assume you created the audio clips and their transcription.
-You can collect all your clips under a folder.
+You can collect all your clips in a folder.
 Let's call this folder `wavs`.

 ```
 /wavs